-The Board of Trustees of Fisk University has named Dr. Vann Newkirk Sr. as Interim President.
+The Board of Trustees of Fisk University has named Dr. Vann Newkirk Sr. as its 17th President.
 Dr. Newkirk received his doctorate in history from Howard University and has been a proven leader in higher education for more than 20 years.
 Dr. Newkirk served as Provost for three years at Elizabeth City State University before joining the Fisk team as Provost in 2018.
 Dr. Newkirk has held numerous senior administrative and academic positions throughout his outstanding career.
 His expertise in accreditation matters and programmatic development is nationally recognized, and he has established himself as a leader in the education technology space.

 Fisk 2020 Virtual Spring Arts Festival